learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 continue reading to get a more detailed explanation of the process of working on lessons in Canvas.

-## Completing Assignments Code Along

-Follow along with this video:

-TO DO: REPLACE VIDEO

 ### A Quick Note on Organizing Work on Your Machine

 Throughout this course, you will be downloading many assignments, so it is